CudoVentures/cosmos-gravity-bridge/readme.md

 ### Automatic creation of batches
 To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

 In Cudos fork we decided to do an automatic batch creation each 120 blocks.
 This is done in abci with a check on each block.
+If the block height is divisible by 120 and there are unbatched transactions, we automatically create a batch for them.